LangForce: Bayesian Decomposition of Vision Language Action Models via Latent Action Queries: Method:

 \subsection{Dual-Branch Training Framework}

-We propose a training paradigm with two parallel branches sharing the same VLM weights but different input structures.
+We propose a training paradigm with two parallel branches sharing the same VLM weights but different input.

-\paragraph{1.
+\textbf{1.
 Priori Branch (Vision-Only).} To estimate the prior $p(a \mid v)$, we construct the input sequence as:

 Due to the causal attention mask of the decoder-only VLM, the tokens in $\mathcal{Q}$ can attend to the visual observation $v$ but \textit{cannot} attend to the language instruction $\ell$ (which appears later).
 Thus, the hidden states $\mathbf{H}_{\mathcal{Q}}^{\text{prior}}$ encode purely visual information.
+We detach $\mathbf{H}_{\mathcal{Q}}^{\text{prior}}$ from the computation graph when optimizing $\mathcal{L}_{\text{prior}}$ to ensure that the gradient updates for the vision-only prior are confined to the DiT action head, preventing the shared VLM backbone from learning visual shortcuts.
 We use these features to predict the action $a$, optimizing a flow-matching loss $\mathcal{L}_{\text{prior}}$ to learn the dataset's inherent action bias.
-Crucially, we detach $\mathbf{H}_{\mathcal{Q}}^{\text{prior}}$ from the computation graph when optimizing $\mathcal{L}_{\text{prior}}$ to ensure that the gradient updates for the vision-only prior are confined to the DiT action head, preventing the shared VLM backbone from learning visual shortcuts.

-\paragraph{2.
+\textbf{2.
 Posteriori Branch (Vision + Language).} To estimate the true policy $\pi(a \mid v, \ell)$, we arrange the input as:

 Here, $\mathcal{Q}$ appears after $\ell$, allowing it to attend to both vision and language.
 The resulting hidden states $\mathbf{H}_{\mathcal{Q}}^{\text{post}}$ encode the full context.
 We optimize a main flow-matching loss $\mathcal{L}_{\text{main}}$ to learn the expert action.